FAQs

-FAQs: How to apply for a Max Planck Research Group Leader position?
+FAQ: How to apply for a Max Planck Research Group Leader position?

 Max Planck Research Groups are established as smaller, independent research units, often supplementing departments at Max Planck Institutes.
 The groups offer early career researchers who hold a doctorate an exceptional opportunity to further qualify themselves on a very high level.
 Under the guidance of the leaders, doctoral students and post-docs work together on a specific research topic.
-The leaders of the research groups are appointed by the President of the Max Planck Society for a five-year term.
+The leaders of the research groups are appointed by the President of the Max Planck Society for a six-year term.

 The most frequently asked questions and their answers: